-Fear is something every fighter has had to deal with in his or her career.
-Whether or not they will admit it, even the most intimidating, ferocious competitor has had to fight, forget, flee from or face their fear in the ring.
-Its impact on performance and the role it plays in the sport is something that can’t be denied.
+During the course every fighter’s career, they have had to deal with fear.
+Whether or not they will admit it, even the most intimidating and ferocious competitor has had to fight, forget, flee from or face their fear in the ring.
+The impact of fear on performance and the role it plays in the sport is something that simply cannot be denied.
 It has kept contenders from winning championships and has prevented bright prospects from realizing their potential.
-Fear can’t be suppressed or wished away, but has to be embraced in order to harness the power it has and what its real purpose is.
-Part of harnessing that power is understanding it.
+Fear can’t be suppressed or wished away, but rather embraced in order to harness its power and purpose.
+And part of harnessing that power is understanding it.

 Fear, and the way that it manifests itself, is born out of self-preservation.
-It was the way our ancestors were able to adapt to their surroundings, chasing down their prey for food or running from their food, their prey to keep from being “dinner.”
+It was the way our ancestors were able to adapt to their surroundings - chasing down their prey for food or running from their food (their predator) to keep from being “dinner.”
 It was all about survival.
-Out of this instinctual breeding ground, it became the human body’s fight-or-flight response.
-It is a natural way of coping with stressful surroundings or a dangerous environment….your body’s way of preparing to do battle.
+Out of this instinctual breeding ground came the human body’s fight-or-flight response.
+This is your natural way of coping with stressful surroundings or a dangerous environment; or your body’s way of preparing to do battle.
 What is happening to the body, in essence, is the frontal cortex sends a message that releases a wave of stress hormones, adrenaline and cortisol.
 These hormones elevate blood sugar levels and release a quick burst of energy in preparation to fight.
 This release also causes the heart to pump up to four times the amount of blood, from 5 to nearly 20 quarts per minute, to increase oxygen and energy flow.
-The blood also takes a different route, away from the skin, stomach and kidneys, because they are not necessary for survival at that point.
+The blood also takes a different route away from the skin, stomach and kidneys because they are not necessary for survival at that point.
 The blood instead is re-routed to the muscles and vital organs to prepare to mount or defend against a physical attack.
 Blood pressure, heart rate and breathing rates increase to prepare the body for combat.
 The body’s nervous system kicks into high gear and every bit of glucose is converted into fuel, creating the perfect environment for a fighting machine.
-To call the process “amazing” would be an understatement.
+To call this process “amazing” would be an understatement.

-Now, as a fighter, how could you look at that process and not be in awe of how perfectly it fits your profession?
+As a fighter, how could you look at that process and not be in awe of how perfectly it fits your profession?
 It is an entirely natural instinct, passed down to you from generation to generation, that specifically prepares you to fight.
 Most people don’t have an outlet suited to let this play out in day-to-day life.
 They don’t have a need or way to release this physiological reaction so they usually create undue stress, hate their boss, get irritated with their neighbor, yell at other commuters on the way to work and create heightened anxiety/stress in their lives.
 Now, that’s unnatural!
-Yet, many fighters, struggle with this fear.
-The physical reaction, alert nervous system, rapid heartbeat, increased sweating, etc. all feel “foreign” because they are not an everyday emotions, but they actually couldn’t be more natural.
-Properly-channeled fear is one of the most powerful tools a fighter has when he’s entering the ring.
+Still, many fighters struggle with this fear.
+The physical reaction, alert nervous system, rapid heartbeat, increased sweating, etcetera all feel “foreign” because they are not everyday emotions, but they actually couldn’t be more natural.
+Fear that is properly channeled is one of the most powerful tools a fighter has when he or she is entering the ring.

-We may have evolved as people, but those same basic instincts that kept man alive, before technology and sophistication took over, still dominate human physiology.
+We may have evolved as people, but those same basic instincts that kept man alive before technology and sophistication took over, still dominate human physiology.
 They are innate in us.
 Whether we are swinging clubs or throwing punches, survival is still at the core of our existence.
-This especially applies to fighters, who seek out the experience to go toe-to-toe, expose themselves or their opponent and square off in front of hundreds, even thousands of spectators.
-Those that succeed, discover that the greatest challenge wasn’t an opponent at all, but their own emotions…headlined by fear.
-That’s what makes winning that much more powerful, because once you’ve conquered your own, unbridled emotions, everything else is child’s play and fear…just another toy.
+This especially applies to fighters, who seek out the experience to go toe-to-toe, expose themselves or their opponent and square off in front of hundreds or even thousands of spectators.
+Those that succeed discover that the greatest challenge wasn’t an opponent, but their own emotions… headlined by fear.
+That’s what makes winning that much more powerful, because once you’ve conquered your own unbridled emotions, everything else is child’s play with fear just another toy.